-If short-term (e.g. single-shift) or sector-specific staff shortfalls occur, for example late-notice sickness, redress of the shortfall is achieved through a range of Ops Supervisor instigated mitigations following the Working Practice Agreements and local arrangements (see Appendix 1).
+If short-term (e.g. single-shift) or sector-specific staff shortfalls occur on the day of operation, for example late-notice sickness, redress of the shortfall is achieved through a range of Ops Supervisor instigated mitigations following the Working Practice Agreements and local arrangements (see Appendix 1).